Alaska Cruise Fishing Excursions & Charters

-This is another outstanding port for your cruise ship fishing excursion is Juneau.
+Another outstanding port for your cruise ship fishing excursion is Juneau.
 Halibut & Salmon are the primary targets but there are also opportunities for a short fly-out to freshwater fly-fishing for Steelhead, Trout, Dolly Varden & Salmon as well.
 The fishing season is generally May through September and one of the best months to fish here is July, but early in the year will give you access to the big King Salmon.
 In the late season you have access to Silver Salmon and in between are the Pinks and Chum Salmon.
 The Halibut and Rockfish are here all year round.

 You’ll notice that each of the highlighted charter options below also offer wildlife viewing options like whale watching.
 Be sure to take advantage of that exciting opportunity here.